C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Structure Theorem for

-In view of Lemma \ref{characterization of the saturation lemma} this proves the second part of the theorem. \end{Proof} The Structure Theorem has a number of important consequences. \\ Firstly, $\OO(\NN)$ is a \emph{gauge invariant ideal} in $\OO_\TT(\KK,\JJ)$, i.e. it is globally invariant under the associated gauge action, and if $\NN$ is $\JJ$-saturated the ideal $\KK\cap \NN$ is uniquely determined by $\OO(\NN)$.
-Hence, denoting by $\Lat_\JJ(\KK)$ the lattice of ideals of the form $\KK\cap \NN$ where $\NN$ is an invariant and $\JJ$-saturated, and by $\Lat(\OO_\TT(\KK,\JJ))$ the lattice of gauge invariant ideals in $\OO_\TT(\KK,\JJ)$ we get the natural embedding
+In view of Lemma \ref{characterization of the saturation lemma} this proves the second part of the theorem. \end{proof} The Structure Theorem has a number of important consequences. \\ Firstly, $\OO(\NN)$ is a \emph{gauge invariant ideal} in $\OO_\TT(\KK,\JJ)$, i.e. it is globally invariant under the associated gauge action, and if $\NN$ is $\JJ$-saturated it is uniquely determined by $\OO(\NN)$.
+Hence, denoting by $\Lat_\JJ(\KK)$ the lattice of $\KK$-invariant and $\JJ$-saturated ideals in $\KK$, and by $\Lat(\OO_\TT(\KK,\JJ))$ the lattice of gauge invariant ideals in $\OO_\TT(\KK,\JJ)$ we get the natural embedding

 In general this embedding is not an isomorphism.
-However, we will show in Theorem \ref{theorem on lattice structure2} that in certain important cases we have $\Lat_\JJ(\KK) \cong \Lat(\OO_\TT(\KK,\JJ))$.
-Secondly, the zero ideal $\NN=\{0\}$ is invariant and hence dividing $\OO_\TT(\KK,\JJ)$ by the ideal generated by the $\JJ$-saturation $\SS_\JJ(\{0\})$ of $\{0\}$ we reduce the relations defining $\OO_\TT(\KK,\JJ)$ without affecting the algebra $\OO_\TT(\KK,\JJ)$ itself.
-We formalize this remark as follows. \begin{defn} Let $\JJ$ be an ideal in a right tensor $C^*$-precategory $\TT$.
-We denote the $\JJ$-saturation $\SS_\JJ(\{0\})$ of the zero ideal by $\RR_\JJ$ and call it a \emph{reduction ideal} associated with $\JJ$. \end{defn} \begin{thm}[Reduction of relations] Let $\KK$ be an ideal in a right tensor $C^*$-category $\TT$ and let $\JJ$ be an ideal in $\JJ(\KK)$.
+However, we show in Theorem \ref{theorem on lattice structure2} that in certain important cases we have $\Lat_\JJ(\KK) \cong \Lat(\OO_\TT(\KK,\JJ))$.
+Secondly, the zero ideal $\NN=\{0\}$ is invariant and hence dividing $\OO_\TT(\KK,\JJ)$ by the ideal generated by the $\JJ$-saturation $\SSS_\JJ(\{0\})$ of $\{0\}$ we reduce the relations defining $\OO_\TT(\KK,\JJ)$ without affecting the algebra $\OO_\TT(\KK,\JJ)$ itself.
+We formalize this remark as follows. \begin{definition} Let $\JJ$ be an ideal in a right tensor $C^*$-precategory $\TT$.
+We denote the $\JJ$-saturation $\SSS_\JJ(\{0\})$ of the zero ideal by $\RR_\JJ$ and call it a \emph{reduction ideal} associated with $\JJ$. \end{definition} \begin{theorem}[Reduction of relations] Let $\KK$ be an ideal in a right tensor $C^*$-category $\TT$ and let $\JJ$ be an ideal in $\JJ(\KK)$.
 Putting